 Pseudacris crucifer crucifer

 Marshy woods, temporary wetlands, and non-wooded lowlands near ponds and swamps.
-Tend not to go more than three feet above the ground when climbing trees.
+Tends not to go more than three feet above the ground when climbing trees.

 Common throughout the Chesapeake Bay watershed.